tranquilitybase-io/tb-eagle-console/README.md

 1. Download the eagle-console code base
 2. Install dependencies by running  `npm install`
 3. Install docker and run the docker daemon
-4. Run the tb-houston-service stack using command `docker-compose -f tb-houston-service.yml up -d`
+4. Run the tb-houston-service stack using command `docker-compose -f tb-houston-service.yml up`
-5. Run the EagleConsole using command `npm start`
+5. In a new Terminal run the EagleConsole using command `npm start`

 ## Start tb-houston-service detached mode
 * `docker-compose -f tb-houston-service.yml up -d`